-Ms. Needleman is a founding member of the oboe trio Trio La Milpa, the first American chamber ensemble to perform in Greenland; the woodwind quintet Astral Winds; and Mico Nonet, an improvisational ambient chamber music ensemble involving colleagues from the Berlin Philharmonic, The Philadelphia Orchestra, Richmond Symphony and 1970’s synthesizers.
-Ms. Needleman’s other chamber music engagements have taken her to Carnegie Hall, Weill Recital Hall and the Metropolitan Museum in New York; Jordan Hall and the Isabella Stewart Gardner Museum in Boston as well as the Freer Gallery in Washington D.C.
-She has appeared at the Verbier Festival in Switzerland, Italy’s Spoleto Festival, the Alpenglow Festival and the Newport Music Festival.
-A frequent participant at the Marlboro Music Festival, she has also appeared on two tours with “Musicians from Marlboro.”
+Mx.
+Needleman has recorded with Mico Nonet, an improvisational ambient chamber music ensemble involving colleagues from the Berlin Philharmonic, The Philadelphia Orchestra, Richmond Symphony and 1970’s synthesizers.
+Her other chamber music engagements have taken her to Carnegie Hall, Weill Recital Hall and the Metropolitan Museum in New York; Jordan Hall and the Isabella Stewart Gardner Museum in Boston, as well as the Freer Gallery in Washington D.C.
+She has appeared at the Verbier Festival in Switzerland, Italy’s Spoleto Festival, the Alpenglow Festival, and the Newport Music Festival.
+A participant at the Marlboro Music Festival, she has also appeared on two tours with “Musicians from Marlboro.”

-A Baltimore native, Ms. Needleman attended high school at the Baltimore School for the Arts but left early to attend the Curtis Institute of Music, where she received a bachelor of music degree as a student of Richard Woodhams.
-She is a Yamaha Performing Artist and a member of the faculty at the Peabody Conservatory of the Johns Hopkins University.
+A Baltimore native, Mx.
+Needleman attended high school at the Baltimore School for the Arts but left early to attend the Curtis Institute of Music, where she is now a member of the oboe faculty.
+She has released a solo album with pianist Jennifer Lim on the GENUIN label.